 Now it's open.

-people who have been approached to run third party they have told me that this conversation is taking place Bill Crystal, Ben Sass, Mitt Romney are actively now seeking people that will guarantee and their argument is this is for the good of the Republican Party to save the Republican Party from itself.
+Bill Kristol, Ben Sasse, Mitt Romney are actively now seeking people that will guarantee, and their argument is this is for the good of the Republican Party to save the Republican Party from itself.

-Now putting aside all of the issues I just named energy independence, balanced budgets, conservative justices, building the wall, taking care of vets, building up our military, recognizing radical Islam, all of those things where pretty much all the candidates agreed on if you want to know the truth that Trump said and repeated last night that's his promise I even asked him I took him a step further I said would you put that promise in paper considering 65% of Americans don't trust Republicans
+Now, putting aside all of the issues I just named, energy independence, balanced budgets, conservative justices, building the wall, taking care of vets, building up our military, recognizing radical Islam, all of those things where pretty much all the candidates agreed on, if you want to know the truth, that Trump said and repeated last night, that's his promise.

-And he said yeah that's a pretty good idea I'll think about that.
+And he said, yeah, that's a pretty good idea.

-I'd like to see that in other words promises to America to make America great again something like that.
+In other words, promises to America to make America great again, something like that.

 He was open to that.

-He was open to the idea of maybe naming top cabinet officials before November so people can see the type of team he wants to put together to help fix the country, which is in decline.
+He was open to the idea of maybe naming top cabinet officials before November so people could see the type of team he wants to put together to help fix the country, which is in decline.

 And yet all of this is going on, and you've got literally call after call after call.

-And I'm sure some of you people that are on these calls are listening to me right now.
+And I'm sure some of you people that are on these calls are listening to me right now, just trying to do everything you can do to ensure that Hillary is the next president.

 So as a result, you have nothing but contempt for what their choice is.